Hog-CERN/Hog/docs/01-Getting-Started/02-setupNewHogProject.md

  - `*.src` : used to include HDL files belonging to the same library
  - `*.sub` : used to include HDL files belonging to a git submodule
  - `*.sim` : used to include files use for simulation of the same library
- - `*.con` : used to include contratint files
+ - `*.con` : used to include cons   tratint files
  - `*.ext` : used to include HDL files belonging to an external library

  __.src, .sub, .sim, and .con list files must use relative paths__ to the files to be included in the project.

  __.ext list file must use an absoute path__.
 To use the firmware CI this path must be accessible to the machine performing the git CI, e.g. can be on a protected afs folder.

-More information on the list file can be found in the dedicated [list files](../02-Maintainer-Manual/09-List-files.md) section.
+More information on the list file can be found in the dedicated [list files](../02-Maintainer-Manual/08-List-files.md) section.

+### Adding a new IP
+If you want to add a new IP core, please create it in out of context mode and save the .xci file (and only that one!) it in the repository in *repo*/IP/*ip_name*/*ip_name*.xci.
+Yes, the name of the folder must be the same as the xci file.
+Now you can add the .xci normally to any source list file in the list folder of your project.

+#### IP initialization files (.coe)

+Please note that the `.gitignore` template provided by HOG adds constraints on the IP folder.
+Out of all the files contained in *repo*/IP/, git will pick up only xci files.
+Files with different extensions will be ignored.
+If you have *.coe files for RAM initialization or analogous files please make sure store these files in a separate folder and point to them in the IP by using a relative path.

 ## Auto-generated directories
 The following directories are generated at different stages of library compilation or synthesis/implementation time.